Helpful Information for School Administrators

 you do know.

-a school staff member or student dies, inform all staff members as soon as possible.
-This includes administrators, support
+staff member or student dies, inform all staff members as soon as possible.
+This includes administrators, support staff and

-staff and teachers as well as custodial staff, kitchen staff and bus drivers.
-Staff can be told by a phone call to their home,
+teachers as well as custodial staff, kitchen staff and bus drivers.
+Staff can be told by a phone call to their home, a written

 Crisis Response Team members will need a current updated phone tree with correct phone numbers.
 If the event happens over